 Menu

-Road Trips
+Camping / Road Trips

 The Gulf Savannah places we visited are on Ewamian Country.
 I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

-This year we more or less unintentionally made it all the way to Gulf Savannah country for our winter road trip.
+One year we more or less unintentionally made it all the way to Gulf Savannah country for our winter road trip.

 Along the road to Cobbold Gorge

+Travelling in remote areas of Queensland requires a certain amount of preparation.
 That said, we never felt as remote on this trip as we have on other Outback road trips.

-BEST TIME TO VISIT THE GULF SAVANNAH
+BEST TIME TO VISIT & SEASONAL WEATHER

-River crossing on the way to Rungulla National Park
+Sandy river crossing on the way to Rungulla National Park

 The Savannah Way | Image credit: The Savannah Way

-We only followed a small section of the Savannah Way.
-Our plan was to loop around the Etheridge Shire for a week, exploring national parks, gorges, lava tubes and hot springs.
+Coming from the South, we travelled inland via Hughenden and Charters Towers to loop around the Etheridge Shire for a week, exploring its national parks, lava tubes and hot springs before returning along the coast.

 One of many (shallow) creek crossings along the Old Robin Hood Road